 Spotting hares at Uppark

-In spring, when the grounds at Uppark are quiet, you may be lucky enough to catch a glimpse of a native brown hare.
+On an early morning in spring, you may be lucky enough to catch a glimpse of a native brown hare.
+They'll only appear when it's very quiet, to feed in the grassland.

-The grounds at Uppark provide a perfect habitat for native brown hares, which can be spotted on quiet mornings in March and April, when they are at their most active.
+The grounds at Uppark provide a habitat for native brown hares.
+They've been spotted from time to time on quiet mornings in spring, when they are at their most active.

 Hares like permanent grassland and woodland edges, of which Uppark is abundant.
 The hares come out in the morning and at quieter times and head towards the more open areas to feed.